RaduC18/vertigo-internship/submission/README.md

 **Polling for real-time updates:** Used `setInterval` every 10 seconds instead of WebSockets or SSE.
 Simple, reliable, and sufficient for this use case.

-**isAdmin as boolean:** A simple boolean field on the users table instead of a separate roles table — sufficient for a two-role system.
+**isAdmin as boolean:** A simple boolean field on the users table instead of a separate roles table, sufficient for a two role system.
 The seed file was modified to set alice as admin by default, so no manual setup is required after `bun run db:reset`.

 **updateBalance in auth context:** After placing a bet, the balance updates instantly in the header using the `newBalance` value returned by the server, without requiring a page refresh or re-fetch.